 • Details Of The Support Available To Anyone Who Has Experienced Sexual Harassment In The Workplace.

 You should ensure that your employers are aware of the support available to anyone affected by complaints of sexual harassment.
-This includes not only the victim, but also the individual accused and the manager responsible for dealing with the complaint.
+This includes not only the victim, but also the manager responsible for dealing with the complaint.

 • An Explanation Of How You Will Assess And Manage The Risk Of Sexual Harassment In Your Organisation.